Chitram: Soundtrack

 The film's soundtrack was composed by R. P. Patnaik.

 Reception

 A critic from Sify wrote that "Teja delivers a wholesome entertainer by narrating the theme in an entertaining way to attract all kinds of audience".
 Jeevi of Idlebrain.com rated the film four out of five.
+A critic from Full Hyderabad wrote that "A small film, Teja handles the treatment so well that there is no trace of confusion as to which way the movie should progress.
+And it is a remarkable achievement given the fact that it is his first film.
+It becomes all the more worthy since he handles an all new cast".